Aphorica/watchman/README.md

 However, what isn't implemented (as of yet) is the 'watch' capability.

-Here is a little facility to provide that capability for Sass and also for file copies (which I needed.)
+Here is a little facility to provide that capability for Sass and a couple of nice other features:
+- processes a 'pubspec.src' file for environment substitution, if it exists.
+  See the 'Pubspec' section below.
+- copies listed files on change (which I needed.)

 It is driven by a yaml config file: